sapporo-wes/sapporo/docs/GettingStarted.md

 Woohoo! :tada: Now you successfully deployed your own CWL-as-a-Service!

-## Sapporo-Web: A GUI for WES endpoint
+## sapporo-web: A GUI for WES endpoint

-Next we try to use Sapporo-Web, a web-based GUI application that allows users to run and manage workflows on a WES server.
-Sapporo-Web is implemented as a javascript SPA and hosted on GitHub Pages.
-You can access https://ddbj.github.io/SAPPORO-web/ or you can deploy your own Sapporo-Web (Recommend to use the Google Chrome browser).
-See details at https://github.com/ddbj/SAPPORO-web .
+Next we try to use sapporo-web, a web-based GUI application that allows users to run and manage workflows on a WES server. sapporo-web is implemented as a javascript SPA and hosted on GitHub Pages.
+You can access https://ddbj.github.io/sapporo-web or you can deploy your own sapporo-web (Recommend to use the Google Chrome browser).
+See details at https://github.com/ddbj/sapporo-web .

 ![](https://i.imgur.com/poWyOeM.png)